aishup/SongAnalysis_AWSRedshiftS3/README.md

 ------------------
 A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

 To find what songs users are listening in the app, Datawarehousing concepts are applied by building a ETL pipeline in AWS.
-Data is loaded S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.
+Data is loaded from S3->staging tables->Analytic DB Tables in Redshift.

 Database Schema Design:
 -----------------------